A strictly commutative model for the cochain algebra of a space: Homotopy theory of I -chain complexes and commutative I -dgas

-Although essentially only our formulation of Theorem~\ref{thm:AI-KI-adjunctions-intro} depends on the existence of a lifted model structure on $\CchIk$, the following result is the main motivation for working with commutative $\cI$-dgas. \begin{theorem} The category $\CchIk$ admits a \emph{positive $\cI$-model structure} where a map is an weak equivalence (or fibration) if the underlying map in the positive $\cI$-model structure on $\chIk$ is.
-With this model structure, $\CchIk$ is Quillen equivalent to the the category of $E_{\infty}$ dgas and to the category of commutative $Hk$-algebra spectra. \end{theorem} \begin{proof} The existence of the model structure follows from~\cite[Theorem 3.4.1]{Pavlov-S_sym-operads}, and the relation to commutative $Hk$-algebra spectra is the content of~\cite[Theorem 9.5]{Richter-S_algebraic}. \end{proof} The equivalence of homotopy categories resulting from this theorem is actually induced by the homotopy over $\cI$ with the $\cE$-action from Theorem~\ref{thm:E-infinity-action-on-hocolim-I}: \begin{proposition} The functor $(-)_{h\cI} \colon \CchIk \to \Echk$ induces an equivalence of categories $\mathrm{Ho}(\CchIk) \to \mathrm{Ho}(\Echk)$. \end{proposition} \begin{proof} An $\cI$-chain complex $X$ admits a \emph{bar resolution} $\overline{X} \to X$ defined by $\overline{X}(\bld{n}) = \hocolim_{\cI\downarrow\bld{n}}(X \circ \pi)$ where $\pi \colon \cI\downarrow\bld{n} \to \cI$ is the canonical projection from the overcategory forgetting the augmentation to $\bld{n}$.
+The descending $\cI$-model structure on $\chIk$ is left proper, combinatorial, and has less cofibrations than the positive one.
+Hence the existence of the descending $\cI$-model structure on $\CchIk$ and the Quillen equivalence to the positive $\cI$-model structure immediately follow from~\cite[Theorem 11.3.2]{Hirschhorn_model}. \end{proof} The equivalence of homotopy categories resulting from this theorem is actually induced by the homotopy colimit over $\cI$ with the $\cE$-action from Theorem~\ref{thm:E-infinity-action-on-hocolim-I}: \begin{proposition} The functor $(-)_{h\cI} \colon \CchIk \to \Echk$ induces an equivalence of categories $\mathrm{Ho}(\CchIk) \to \mathrm{Ho}(\Echk)$. \end{proposition} \begin{proof} An $\cI$-chain complex $X$ admits a \emph{bar resolution} $\overline{X} \to X$ defined by $\overline{X}(\bld{n}) = \hocolim_{\cI\downarrow\bld{n}}(X \circ \pi)$ where $\pi \colon \cI\downarrow\bld{n} \to \cI$ is the canonical projection from the overcategory forgetting the augmentation to $\bld{n}$.
 The inclusion of the terminal object in $\cI\downarrow\bld{n}$ induces a map $\overline{X} \to X$ which is a level equivalence by a homotopy cofinality argument.
 The bar resolution has the property $\colim_{\cI} \overline{X} \iso X_{h\cI}$.
-When $M$ is an $\cE$-algebra in $\chIk$, then $\overline{M}$ inherits an $\cE$-algebra structure with diagonal $\cE$-action (compare the Theorem~\ref{thm:E-infinity-action-on-hocolim-I} and an analogous space level statements in~\cite[Lemma 6.7]{Schlichtkrull_Thom-symmetric}).
+When $M$ is an $\cE$-algebra in $\chIk$, then $\overline{M}$ inherits an $\cE$-algebra structure with diagonal $\cE$-action (compare Theorem~\ref{thm:E-infinity-action-on-hocolim-I} and the analogous space level statement in~\cite[Lemma 6.7]{Schlichtkrull_Thom-symmetric}).
 When $M$ is a commutative $\cI$-dga, then the $\cE$-algebra structure on $\colim_{\cI}(\overline{M})$ resulting from this observation and the strong monoidality of $\colim_{\cI}$ coincides with the one on $M_{h\cI}$ provided by Theorem~\ref{thm:E-infinity-action-on-hocolim-I}.
 We also note that if $X$ is a cofibrant $\cI$-chain complex, then the map $\colim_{\cI}\overline{X} \to \colim_{\cI}X$ is a quasi-isomorphism.
 This can be checked directly on free $\cI$-chain complexes, and the general case follows because both sides preserve colimits and send generating cofibrations to levelwise injections.

 To prove the proposition, we note that the chain of Quillen equivalences from Theorem~\ref{thm:chain-Quillen-equiv} sends a commutative $\cI$-dga $M$ to $\colim_{\cI}M^{\mathrm{cof}}$, the colimit over $\cI$ of a cofibrant replacement of $M$ in $\EchIk$.
 This colimit is related to $M_{h\cI}$ by a natural zig-zag of $\cE$-algebra maps